-The allocated number (& plate) for the rider must be affixed on the motorcycle as follows:

 - a.
+Numbers must be easily legible, in a clear simple font and contrast strongly with the background color.
+The background color must be white. - b.
+The allocated number (& plate) for the rider must be affixed on the motorcycle as follows: - i.
 Once on the front, either in the center of the fairing or slightly off to one side.
-The number must be centered on the white background with no advertising within 25 mm in all directions. - b.
+The number must be centered on the white background with no advertising within 25 mm in all directions. - ii.
 Once on each side of the lower rear portion of the lower fairing.
 The number must be centered on the white background.
-Any change to this position must be preapproved a minimum of two (2) weeks before the first race by the Technical Director. - c.
-The numbers must use the fonts as detailed after Art 2.
-Any numbers not using these fonts must have the design of the numbers and the layout pre-approved by the Technical Director a minimum of two (2) weeks before the first race.
-All digits must be of standard form. - d.
+Any change to this position must be pre-approved a minimum of two (2) weeks before the first race by the Technical Director.

+- iii.
+The numbers must use the fonts as detailed in Section 2.15.
+Any numbers not using these fonts must have the design of the numbers and the layout preapproved by the Technical Director a minimum of two (2) weeks before the first race.
+All digits must be of standard form. - iv.
 Any outlines must be of a contrasting color and the maximum width of the outline is three (3) mm.
 The background color must be clearly visible around all edges of the number (including outline).
-Reflective or mirror type numbers are not permitted. - e.
+Reflective or mirror type numbers are not permitted. - v.
 Numbers cannot overlap.